WAP-Industries/Polyglot-Snake/README.md

 </p>

 ## The Challenge
+This is an extension of the [disguised program challenge](https://codegolf.stackexchange.com/questions/15372/write-a-program-in-disguise) on Code Golf.
-Code Snake, but the source code is valid in both Python and C++.
+Code Snake, but the source code must be a polyglot (valid in 2 or more languages).

 Rules:
 1. The languages must be independent of each other